abrosov-sergey/Micro-SD/README.md

 # mETaL

+## Hackaton Info

+Our team chose FastAPI and Python for its efficiency, scalability, and developer-friendly design.
+FastAPI offers asynchronous request handling for high performance, automatic Swagger documentation, and robust type-checking using Python’s type hints.

+All our microservices are stateless.

+LLM prompts are here:

 ## Navigation

 - **businessRequirements.md** – a document outlining the business requirements and goals of the project, focusing on customer needs and project justification.